X

 Trial 1 study design

-Safety and effectiveness of MIPLYFFA were studied in 12-month multi-center, randomized, double-blind, placebo-controlled trial in patients with NPC, aged 2-19 years1
+Safety and effectiveness of MIPLYFFA (arimoclomol) were studied in 12-month multi-center, randomized, double-blind, placebo-controlled trial in patients with NPC, aged 2-19 years1

 In Trial 1, 76% of patients in the MIPLYFFA group and 81% of those in the placebo group received miglustat as part of their routine clinical care.